 Depository institutions are responsible for ensuring that they meet their reserve requirements, as defined by Regulation D (Reserve Requirements of Depository Institutions), which is issued by the Federal Reserve Board.
 The regulation defines the type of institutions subject to reserve requirements, the reporting of deposits, the calculation of reserve requirements, and the maintenance of required reserves.
-Reserve requirements affect the volume of reserves held by depository institutions and represent an important tool in the implementation of U.S. monetary policy.
-Precise administration of reserve requirements helps to ensure the accuracy of the Federal Reserve's projections and long range control over money stock growth.
+As announced (Off-site) on March 15, 2020, the Board reduced reserve requirement ratios to zero percent effective March 26, 2020.
+This action eliminated reserve requirements for all depository institutions.

 The Federal Reserve provides access to reserve requirement information via the Reserves Central — Reserve Account Administration application, which is available via the FedLine Web® access solution.

 It is important to identify and prepare key personnel (including alternates) in your organization who can ensure that any reserve requirements are met during an outage.

 Should you wish a specific person to be your contingency contact person, please send an email informing us of the person's name, telephone number and email address, or provide this information to your regular contact provided in the Federal Reserve Reporting and Reserves Business Continuity Contacts section.